Raising awareness with MSP’s this November

-This November, Pancreatic Cancer Action is writing to every MP and MSP across the UK to tell them about awareness month, why pancreatic cancer patients and the disease are so important, and how we can work together for early diagnosis this month and beyond.
+This November, Pancreatic Cancer Action is writing to every MSP across the Scotland to tell them about awareness month, why pancreatic cancer patients and the disease are so important, and how we can work together for early diagnosis this month and beyond.

-Our letter highlights the statistics surrounding pancreatic cancer and the need for the disease to be prioritised in the Covid-19 recovery.
+Our letter highlights the statistics surrounding pancreatic cancer and the need to prioritise the disease in the Covid-19 recovery.
 We discuss;

 The need to prevent the survival rate from worsening

-5-year survival currently just under 8% and has remained virtually static for over 50 years
+5-year survival is currently just under 8% and has remained virtually static for over 50 years

 The need to minimise variations in patient diagnosis and treatments

-Pancreatic cancer can affect anyone, but across the UK, outcomes from the disease vary according to socioeconomic background, ethnicity and age.
-These health inequalities are predicted to increase as the Covid-19 outbreak continues and pancreatic cancer could be left even further behind.
+Pancreatic cancer can affect anyone, but outcomes from the disease vary according to socioeconomic background, ethnicity, and age across the UK.
+These health inequalities are predicted to increase as the Covid-19 outbreak continues, and pancreatic cancer could be left even further behind.

 The need to ensure that every patient gets the highest standard of care

 For those diagnosed in time for potentially life-saving surgery, survival increases to around 30%.
 This presents an opportunity for intervention where patients can be diagnosed earlier and live longer with a better quality of life.